lim44104/STAY-HOME/README.md

 ## Testing
-1. The text size will change smaller in mobile device.
+1. The text size will become smaller on mobile devices.
 2. The image and video will resize according to the screen size.
-3. The menu bar will stack to each other in mobile device.
+3. The menu bar will stack on each other in mobile devices.
 4. The quantity of cards of all pages will change according to the screen size.
 5. [W3c Mark Up Validation](https://validator.w3.org/)
 6. [W3c CSS Validation](https://jigsaw.w3.org/css-validator/)